monolithed/base64-inline-loader/README.md

 > Base64 loader for Webpack

-This loader supports the most popular file extensions and can be injected directly into a file.
+This loader supports the most popular file extensions and can be injected directly into a file as base64 string.

 ### Installation